korpsvart/TabMaker/readme.md

 The lower part of the GUI is dedicated to the visualization and playing of the generated sequence, and the tuning customization.

+LOWER GUI IMAGE

+There are two available visualization modes:
+-Fretboard: chords position and notes name are shown on a guitar fretboard.
+As the progression is played back, voicings are displayed one after the other together with the sound.
+-TAB: the entire chord sequence is shown with the well known TAB notation.
+As the progression is played back, the current chord is highlighted, always in sync with the sound.

 ## Build and Run the App Locally